Remote magnon-phonon entanglement in the waveguide-magnomechanics: Numerical results about remote magnon-phonon entanglement

 Furthermore, we investigate the entanglement between a single magnon mode and $N$ phonon modes.
 As illustrated in Fig.~\ref{Multient}(b), the parameters in Fig.~\ref{diagram} are chosen as $g_1=0$, $g_2=g_3=\cdots g_N=g$, $\varphi_{12}=\varphi$, and $\varphi_{23}=\varphi_{34}=\cdots=\varphi_{(N-1)N}=2\pi$.
 The corresponding system Hamiltonian and drift matrix are given in Eqs.~\eqref{Hamamag} and~\eqref{Adriftamag} of Appendix~\ref{appc}.
-Numerical results are presented in Figs.~\ref{Multient}(d) and (f).
+Numerical results under $\Delta=-\omega_b$ are presented in Figs.~\ref{Multient}(d) and (f).
 The time evolutions of the LNs $E_{m_1|B}$ and $E_{m_1|b_2}$ at $N=4$ are shown in Fig.~\ref{Multient}(d), where $E_{m_1|B}\equiv E_{m_1|b_2\cdots b_N}$ denotes the LN between the magnon mode $m_1$ and all phonon modes.
-Similar to the behavior in Fig.~\ref{Multient}(c), $E_{m_1|B}$ approaches a steady value in the long time limit, with its magnitude at $\varphi=\pi$ exceeding that at $\varphi=\pi/2$.
+Similar to the behavior in Fig.~\ref{Multient}(c), $E_{m_1|B}$ approaches a steady value in the long time limit, reaching $0.359$ at $\varphi=\pi$, which significantly exceeds the value $0.043$ obtained at $\varphi=\pi/2$.
 In contrast, the LN $E_{m_1|b_2}$ remains zero throughout the entire evolution.
 The value of $E_{m_1|B}$ at $\tau=4~\mu$s is plotted in Fig.~\ref{Multient}(f).
-In the coherent-coupling regime ($\varphi=\pi/2$), $E_{m_1|B}$ decreases monotonically with increasing $N$, with the decay rate gradually slowing and eventually saturating.
+In the coherent-coupling regime ($\varphi=\pi/2$), $E_{m_1|B}$ decreases monotonically with increasing $N$, with the decreasing rate gradually slowing and eventually saturating.
 In the dissipative-coupling regime ($\varphi=\pi$), $E_{m_1|B}$ initially increases and then decreases as $N$ grows.
-For $g/2\pi=2$~MHz, the optimal range of magnon numbers is $4\le N\le7$, while for $g/2\pi=3$~MHz, it shifts to $7\le N\le 10$.
-Thus, a stronger coupling $g$ enables a larger ensemble of magnons to contribute to enhanced entanglement.
+For $g/2\pi=2$~MHz, the optimal range of magnon numbers lies in the range $4\le N\le7$, with the LN reaching a maximum value of $0.374$ at $N=5$.
+For $g/2\pi=3$~MHz, this optimal range shifts to $7\le N\le 10$, with the maximum $0.468$ attained at $N=8$.
+Thus, a stronger coupling $g$ allows a larger ensemble of magnomechanical subsystems to participate in the enhancement of entanglement.
 Additional numerical results for other bipartitions are provided in Appendix~\ref{appc}.